 Clear your cache and browsing history

 Bad actors may be snooping on your browsing history and cache, looking for sensitive information.
-Therefore, it’s best to clear it all before connecting to an unsecured network.
+Therefore, it’s best to clear it all before connecting to an unsecured network to avoid raising any more security risks.

 Turn off auto-connect

 Chances are that the auto-connect feature is active on your device.
-While very convenient, it can be a gateway to a hacker attack.
+While very convenient, it can become a weak point in your online security.
 For your own safety, it’s better to keep your Wi-Fi off when you’re not using it.

 Log out of your accounts